AZ-X/dns/README.md

 Server side and client side programming is NOT supported

-This repository tries to keep the "master" branch as `sane` as possible and at the bleeding edge of standards, avoiding breaking changes wherever `responsible`.
+This repository tries to keep the "master" branch as `sane` as possible and at the bleeding edge of standards, avoiding breaking changes whoever `responsible`.

 # Goals